Tehran (TV series)

-On January 26, 2021, it was announced that the series had been renewed by Apple TV+ for a second season.
-On June 22, 2021, it was announced that Glenn Close had joined the cast.
-The second season was released on May 6, 2022.
-On February 8, 2023, it was announced that the series had been renewed by Apple TV+ for a third season, with Hugh Laurie joining the cast.
+The series was renewed by Apple TV+ for a second season in January 2021.
+The second season, starring Glenn Close, was released on 6 May 2022.
+On 8 February 2023, it was announced that the series had been renewed by Apple TV+ for a third season, with Hugh Laurie joining the cast.
+It was released on 9 December 2024 on Kan 11, but not on Apple TV+.

-At the International Emmy Awards ceremony held in November 2021, Tehran received the award for best drama series, becoming the first ever Israeli series to win this award.
+At the 49th International Emmy Awards held in November 2021, Tehran received the award for best drama series, becoming the first Israeli series to win this award.